module Channel : sig..end

 ?size:int -> 'a Lwt_stream.t -> 'a t

-create s returns a channel sending values from s.
+create s returns a channel sending the values returned by stream s.

-There are two kind of channels created depending on the given scope (defaults to Eliom_common.comet_client_process).
+There are two kinds of channels created depending on the given scope (defaults to Eliom_common.comet_client_process).

 With a scope of level Eliom_common.client_process_scope the channel can only be accessed by the user who created it.
-It can only be created when client application data is available.
+It can only be created when client process data is available (that is: during a request).
 The eliom service created to communicate with the client is only available in the scope of the client process.
 To avoid memory leak when the client do not read sent data, the channel has a limited size.
 When a channel is full, no data can be read from it anymore.